I am frequently asked how to find the best stocks and ETF’s for swing trading.

-You need your own core list or universe of stocks because looking at every stock in the known universe is stoopid and I certainly have got time to scan 12,000+ stocks without having some really critical filtering
+You need your own core list or universe of stocks because looking at every stock in the known universe is stoopid and I for one do have NOT got time to scan 12,000+ stocks without having some really strict filtering.

-Lets also agree that you do not need to look at every stock as some just are not worth the time or effort.
+Let’s also agree that you do not need to look at every stock every day as most stocks just are not worth the time or effort.

 Thankfully there are many software tools and online tools both free and paid that will help you create a suitable universe of stocks for you to draw from in your day to day trading.

-This short check list is something that I run through once or twice per year to ensure I have a liquid pool of stocks that have potential to move and do interesting things with which to draw my daily stock selections from.
+This short checklist is something that I run through once or twice per year to ensure I have a liquid pool of stocks that have the potential to move and do interesting things with which to draw my daily stock selections from.

-I want to see a stock that has and average of 1 million shares traded per day. (anything longer than 60-90 days average)
+I want to see a stock that has an average of 1 million shares traded per day. (anything longer than 60-90 days average)